zX3no/Omnia/README.md

 ## Goals

-I've heard good and bad things about many languages before, people often pick favourites and get very defensive about them.
+I've heard good and bad things about many languages before, people often pick favorites and get very defensive about them.
 Sometimes it feels like the *quality* of a language is determined by how old it is, rather than how good it is.

 To get to the bottom of this, I've decided to remake the same project in 17 languages.